jupyterhub/jupyterhub/docs/source/rest.md

-# The JupyterHub REST API
+# Using JupyterHub's REST API

 Using the JupyterHub [REST API](https://en.wikipedia.org/wiki/Representational_state_transfer), you can perform actions on the Hub, such as: